brunoabbarbosa/HeyJenna/README.md

-# Jeff The Temp - Multi-Platform Video Downloader
+# Jenna The Temp - Multi-Platform Video Downloader

 A Flask-based web application for downloading and processing videos from multiple platforms including YouTube, TikTok, Instagram, and Facebook.
 Features include video downloading, audio transcription using OpenAI Whisper, and translation capabilities.